From Green-Kubo to the full Boltzmann kinetic approach to heat transport in crystals and glasses: Green-Kubo-Mori-Zwanzig theory of lattice heat conductivity

-The quantum GK formula for the thermal conductivity, $\kappa$, reads:
+} The quantum GK formula for the thermal conductivity, $\kappa$, reads:

-where $V$ is the system's volume, $k_B$ the Boltzmann constant, $\hat J$ is a generic Cartesian component the energy-flux operator in the Heisenberg representation, and Cartesian indices have been suppressed to unclutter the notation.
+where $V$ is the system's volume, $\widehat J$ is a generic Cartesian component the energy-flux operator in the Heisenberg representation, and Cartesian indices have been suppressed to unclutter the notation.
 All the algebra that follows is considerably simplified by introducing the Kubo inner product \cite{Kubo_1966,Forster_2018} between quantum mechanical operators, defined as:

-where the time evolution of operators in the Heisenberg representation can be formally expressed in terms of the exponential of the Liouvillian super-operator \cite{Fano:1957}, $\L$, defined as $\hat A(t)= \ealla{i\hat H t} \hat A \ealla{-i\hat H t} \doteq \ealla{i\L t} \hat A$, and $\L \hat A \doteq [\hat H,\hat A]/\hbar = -i \dot{\hat A}$.
-In terms of this scalar product, the quantum heat conductivity, Eq. \eqref{eq:GK} simply reads $ \kappa=\frac{1}{VT} \int_0^\infty \bigl ( \hat J(t), \hat J(0) \bigr ) dt, $ in close formal analogy with its classical counterpart.
+where the time evolution of operators in the Heisenberg representation can be formally expressed in terms of the exponential of the Liouvillian super-operator \cite{Fano:1957}, $\L$, defined as $\widehat A(t)= \ealla{i\widehat H t/\hbar} \widehat A \ealla{-i\widehat H t/\hbar} \doteq \ealla{i\L t} \widehat A$, and $\L \widehat A \doteq [\widehat H,\widehat A]/\hbar = -i \dot{\widehat A}$.
+In terms of this scalar product, the quantum heat conductivity, Eq. \eqref{eq:GK}, simply reads $ \kappa = \frac{1}{VT} \int_0^\infty \bigl ( \widehat J(t), \widehat J(0) \bigr ) dt $, in close formal analogy with its classical counterpart.

 In the QH approximation, the energy flux can be cast into the form: